-These are the basic steps for applying to a A-State Graduate School (master’s, specialist or doctoral).
+These are the basic steps for applying to A-State Graduate Programs (master’s, specialist or doctoral).
 Your materials will be reviewed by both Graduate Admissions and the Graduate Degree Program to which you’ve applied.
 If you have questions, please contact us at A-State Graduate Admissions.

 1. Submission of Application Materials